Updated September 2013

 - Nasal spray: spray of nicotine into nostrils; available by prescription only

-- Zyban (buproprion): originally an anti-depressant named Wellbutrin, this drug reduces the urge to smoke; available by prescription only
+- Zyban (buproprion): also an anti-depressant named Wellbutrin (at a different dose), this drug reduces the urge to smoke; available by prescription only

 - Chantix (varenicline): reduces withdrawal symptoms and the pleasure associated with smoking; available by prescription only